netsuitephp/netsuite-laravel/README.md

 By default, the configuration will assume you have your `$_ENV` populated with netsuite configuration keys laid out in the `netsuite-php` package.
+Read the included `config/netsuite.php` file as it is documented with inline comments.

 Go to
 [the netsuite-php quickstart](https://github.com/netsuitephp/netsuite-php#quickstart)